-Alexander Sigman’s instrumental, electroacoustic, film, multimedia, and installation works have been featured at major international festivals, exhibitions, institutions, and venues across Europe, Asia, and the US.
+Alexander Sigman’s instrumental, electroacoustic, film, multimedia, and installation works have been featured at major international festivals, exhibitions, institutions, and venues across Europe, Asia, Australia, and the US.
 In June 2007, Sigman was Composer-in-Residence at the Musiques Démesurées festival in Clermont-Ferrand, France.
 Subsequently, he was awarded residency fellowships by the Akademie Schloss Solitude (Stuttgart, Germany) the Djerassi Foundation, and the Paul Dresher Ensemble Artists Residency Center.
 In 2013 and 2014, he will be undertaking a musical research residency at IRCAM.

 Since 2008, Sigman has been Co-Editor of the Search Journal for New Music and Culture and Managing Director of Ensemble Modelo62.
 In 2010, he co-founded the Menlo-Atherton Academy of Contemporary Music (MAACM), a San Francisco Bay Area arts education organization.
 Since 2012, Sigman has been an Editorial Board/Committee member of KEAMS (the Korean Electro-Acoustic Music Society).

 Sigman completed his doctorate in Music Composition at Stanford University in 2010.
 Prior to Stanford, he obtained a BM in Music and a BA in Cognitive Sciences from Rice University.
 Further postgraduate studies were undertaken at the University for Music and the Performing Arts Vienna, as well as the Institute for Sonology of the Royal Conservatory in The Hague (Netherlands).
 In 2015, he was appointed Associate Professor and director of the Music program at the International College of Liberal Arts (iCLA) of Yamanashi Gakuin University in Kofu, Japan.
 Previously, he was Assistant Professor of Composition at Keimyung University in Daegu, South Korea.